-The CAM204 is a single-chip non-contact position sensor IC for resonant inductive position sensing.
-It can connect to and process multiple sensors and report results to a host over a single SPI interface.
+The CAM312 is a single-chip non-contact position sensor IC for resonant inductive position sensing.
+It can connect to and process up to two sensors and report results to a host over a single SPI interface.

 The CAM502 is a single-chip non-contact high-speed position sensor IC for resonant inductive position sensing.
 It can measure a single sensor at 5000 samples per second.
 Measurements can be synchronised to a host SPI interface so that results are delivered to the host with as small as possible Group Delay.